 The presence of medium around the body offers some resistance due to which the amplitude of vibration continuously decreases and does not remain constant.
-Hence for this reason the natural vibrations of a body occur only in vacuum.
+Hence, for this reason, the natural vibrations of a body occur only in a vacuum.

 (a) Name one factor on which the frequency of sound emitted due to vibration in an air column depends.

-(a) When frequency of sound emitted due to vibration in an air column, it affects the length of air column.
+(a) When the frequency of sound emitted due to vibration in an air column, it affects the length of the air column.

 (b) The frequency decreases as the length of the air column increases.
 Hence we can say that they are inversely proportional to each other i.e f ∝ 1 / l